 What teaching qualifications do you have?

-I have a Bachelor of Education (Primary).
+I hold a Bachelor of Education (primary) from Southern Cross University.

 Where else have you worked and how has it shaped your general outlook and your approach to teaching children today?